 - 10 parts water

-You'll understand why we use these ingredients & if there are any alternatives next.
-It's the info for foundational understanding of this process.
-But if you'd like to skip right to the making, click here to zip down to it instantly.
+In the following section, you'll understand why we use these ingredients & if there are any alternatives.
+The info is for the foundational understanding of this process.
+But if you'd like to skip right to the action, zip down to the making garbage enzyme step-by-step guide section on this same page.

 1 part sugar